magao-x/handbook/operating/abeginnersguidetomagaox.rst

     - now click the modulate button (watch camtip real time viewer to see it working)

 4. Go back to camwfs viewer and press "r", then "P" (shift+p) to fit circles to the pupils
+    - if the Red circles overlap or look funky, you aren't getting enough signal
+    - go to the camera gui for camwfs, and edit the FPS to be slower (should be at 200Hz)

 5. Go back to **Camera Lens** in the Pupil Alignment GUI
     - try to match the red circles to the green ones
     - click the delta from set pt box, and look at the avg. try to get them to be ~0.1 or less
     - do "P" (shift+p) again in the viewer to turn off the fitting lines

-:green:`The system is now aligned!`
+:blue:`The system is now aligned!`